Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Prescribed CMC Plateau problem

-\begin{proof} All hypotheses needed to apply the theory from \cite{BeWi1}, \cite{BeWi2} are in place, thanks to the observations made.
-We conclude (by the sheeting result in \cite{BeWi2}) that if $p \in \text{spt}V \cap \partial B_1 \setminus \text{spt}T_0$ then $\text{spt}V$ is a union of $C^2$ discs with constant mean curvature $\lambda$ in a neighbourhood of $p$.
-This violates the maximum principle (since $\lambda<n$ and $\partial B_1$ has mean curvature $n$) and permits to conclude, in a first instance, that $\text{spt}V \setminus \text{spt}T_0 \subset B_1$.
-At this stage one may either use the regularity theory for minimisers, or alternatively \cite{BeWi1} or \cite{BeWi2} again, to conclude. \end{proof}
+We thus conclude (in a first instance) that $\text{spt}V \setminus \text{spt}T_0 \subset B_1$.
+At this stage one may either use the standard regularity theory for minimisers (e.g.~\cite[Theorem 21.8]{Mag} in conjunction with standard elliptic regularity) or alternatively \cite[Corollary 2.1]{BeWi1} or \cite[Corollary 1.1]{BeWi2}, for the remaining conclusions. \end{proof}

 \begin{oss} We expect that the same regularity conclusions should hold for $\lambda=n$, albeit with the possibility that open subsets of $\partial B_1$ may be contained in $\text{spt} V \setminus \text{spt} T_0$, as in the example of Remark \ref{oss:example_ball}. \end{oss}